A beautiful walk along the 2 banks of the Sarthe, taking in the scenery of the Basses Vallées Angevines and the villages of Cheffes and Briollay.

 (02 41 36 29 46)

 There's also a riverside stopover where passing boats can spend the night.
-And a hire base for electric boats and pedalos will delight young and old alike for an experience along the Sarthe.
+There's also a hire base for electric boats and pedalos, so young and old alike can enjoy an experience along the Sarthe.